react-native-oh-library/usage-docs/en/react-native-wechat-lib.md

 ## Others

-- ShareText、ShareImage、ShareLocalImage: Only sharing is supported, collection is not supported, because the WeChat Open SDK currently does not support collection on the HarmonyOS platform.
+- ShareText、ShareImage、ShareLocalImage、ShareMiniProgram: Only sharing is supported, collection is not supported, because the WeChat Open SDK currently does not support collection on the HarmonyOS platform.
-- isWXAppSupportApi、getApiVersion、ShareFile、ShareMusic、ShareVideo、ShareWebpage 、ShareMiniProgram、ChooseInvoice、subscribeMessage.
+- isWXAppSupportApi、getApiVersion、ShareFile、ShareMusic、ShareVideo、ShareWebpage、ChooseInvoice、subscribeMessage.
 These interfaces are currently not supported by HarmonyOS WeChat Open SDK.

 ## License